vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 SM p.
 211 Citabhūmi-(Vaidyanātha or Deoghar

-in Sonthal pargana containing the temple of Vaidyanatha/one of the twelve Jyotirlingas) Sivapurāna
+in Sonthal pargana containing the temple of Vaidyanatha/one of the twelve Jyotirlingas) Sivapurāṇa

 I. 38, 55.
 Vide Dey p: UNDER Citragupteśvara-(under s og. by